I want to get married in Finland. What paperwork do I need?

-Do I have to take photocopies of my documents and passport?
+Do I have to take photocopies of my original documents and passport?

 Do I need to have a valid residence permit in the UK when applying for a visa?

 Yes.
-Your UK residence permit has to be valid at least three months after your return.
+Your UK residence permit has to be valid at least three months after your planned return date.